HOW TO READ THE TABLATURE

 The fingering of the left hand is represented by circled numbers that are always at the bottom of the tablature.
 The index finger is indicated by the circled number 1, the middle by 2, the ring by 3 and the little finger by 4.

 The example below shows fingering for the first 4 frets.
 Press the first string down by using the fingers as stated in the diagram and photograph.

 The fingering of the right hand:

-Fingerpicking technique to pluck the strings using only three fingers of right hand: the thumb (p), the index (i) and the middle (m).
+To pluck the strings I use the thumb (p), the index (i) and the middle (m).
 The fingers used are indicated above the tablature.